2020 Japan Winter Wonders Photo Tour – Fully Booked

 - Highly experienced local Japanese specialist photo guides.

 - Extensive photographic notes to help you remember all you have learnt.

 - Fully functional Lightroom catalogue with Japan Keywords & Smart Collections pre-loaded.

 What’s not included

 - Japan Visa (if you require one, please check with your travel agent).

-- Initial transfer from the airport to the hotel in Tokyo.
+- Initial transfer from the airport to the hotel in Sapporo.